thunderbird89/esf/stories/story-knock-knock.md

 Around the chamber, his senior officers waited in disciplined silence.
 Two carrier captains, four battleship commanders, the cruiser squadron leader, and the destroyer flotilla commander.
 All bore the clan markings of elite warrior castes, and all had proven themselves in combat trials.

-Kraveth's clawed hand gestured at the display, and a section expanded—the Sol system, marked in red as a protected zone, with a single Xenari jump beacon icon pulsing near the outer planets.
+Kraveth's clawed hand gestured at the display, and a section expanded - the Sol system, marked in red as a protected zone, with a single Xenari jump beacon icon pulsing near the outer planets.

 > "The encryption keys are verified," he said, his voice a low rumble that carried the weight of authority.
 "Intelligence confirms full access to Xenari jump network protocols.
 The window of opportunity is measured in cycles, perhaps less.
 The Xenari will rotate their keys once they discover the theft."